Accuracy as of:

 - AirlineRatings currently assigns KLM a 7/7 safety rating.[9]

-- KLM emphasises rigorous maintenance via AFI KLM Engineering & Maintenance and recurrent crew training, including six-monthly operator proficiency checks as required under EASA[10], [11].
+- KLM runs rigorous maintenance through AFI KLM Engineering & Maintenance and holds recurrent pilot proficiency checks every six months, as required under EASA.[10], [11]

-KLM’s safety record reflects a strong safety culture and systems.
-The last fatal KLM/KLM Cityhopper accident occurred on 4 April 1994 (KLM Cityhopper Flight 433).
-It resulted in three fatalities.
-Official reports attribute causes to crew actions and a faulty sensor[6].
+KLM’s safety record reflects a consistent safety culture built over decades.
+The last fatal KLM/KLM Cityhopper accident occurred on 4 April 1994 (KLM Cityhopper Flight 433), resulting in three fatalities.
+Official reports attribute the causes to crew actions and a faulty sensor.[6]

-A notable historical event is the Tenerife airport disaster on 27 March 1977.
-This runway collision between KLM Flight 4805 and Pan Am 1736 resulted in 583 fatalities—the deadliest accident in aviation history[12], [13].
-The industry adopted clearer communication and crew resource management practices in the aftermath.
+A defining historical event is the Tenerife airport disaster on 27 March 1977.
+A runway collision between KLM Flight 4805 and Pan Am 1736 caused 583 fatalities, making it the deadliest accident in aviation history.[12], [13] The industry adopted clearer communication standards and Crew Resource Management (CRM) practices in the aftermath.

-KLM adheres to the European regulatory framework (EASA Air OPS) and Dutch oversight by the Inspectie Leefomgeving en Transport (ILT).
-This body issues Air Operator Certificates to Dutch airlines[8].
-As an IATA member, KLM is subject to the IATA Operational Safety Audit (IOSA) program.
-IATA states all members must be IOSA-registered and remain on the registry[7].
+airline safety processes and checks” />KLM follows the European regulatory framework (EASA Air Operations) and the Dutch Inspectie Leefomgeving en Transport (ILT).
+The ILT issues Air Operator Certificates to Dutch airlines.[8]
+As an IATA member, KLM must maintain active IATA Operational Safety Audit (IOSA) registration.
+IATA requires all member airlines to stay on the IOSA registry to keep their membership active.[7]

-Maintenance: AFI KLM Engineering & Maintenance (AFI KLM E&M) performs routine checks, heavy maintenance, and modifications.
-It uses OEM-approved data and advanced diagnostics[10].
+Maintenance: AFI KLM Engineering & Maintenance (AFI KLM E&M) handles routine checks, heavy maintenance, and modifications.
+Technicians use original equipment manufacturer (OEM)-approved data and advanced diagnostics.[10]

-Safety culture: KLM documents a “Just Culture” approach.
-This encourages non-punitive reporting and continuous learning.
-It is consistent with SMS best practices[14].
+Safety culture: KLM follows a “Just Culture” approach.
+This encourages non-punitive reporting and continuous improvement, consistent with Safety Management System (SMS) best practices.[14]

 Products Worth Considering